marksteele/blog/content/blog/serverless-blog-howto.md

 It leverages static content generation, will be served from a content delivery network, and has a browser based UI for managing content with a review/approval workflow.

+It's also highly secure, as there is virtually no attack surface for the bad guys to get a hold of.

 ![null](/images/serverlessblog.png)

 <!--more-->